Child and Adult ADHD

 - Non-stimulant: Atomoxetine (Strattera) is a non-stimulant medication used for the treatment of ADHD for adults as well as children and adolescents.
 It is a nordrenagic reuptake inhibitor and works by increasing the level of neurotransmitter responsible for concentration and focus.

-If your child has ADHD, he or she may have the following symptoms:
+If your child has this condition, he or she may have the following symptoms:

 - Fails to give close attention to details or makes careless mistakes in schoolwork, work or other activities